-Although long working hours leave some Japanese little time for leisure (see p.
-1 of Time and Space), many Japanese enjoy a variety of recreational activities.
+Although long working hours leave some Japanese little time for leisure (see Time and Space), many Japanese enjoy a variety of recreational activities.
 Hiking and mountain climbing in one of Japan's national parks is popular, as is vacationing abroad to other parts of Asia, Europe, or the US.

 Festivals: Japanese celebrate a variety of national holidays as well as regional and national festivals.
-Widely-celebrated festivals mark the change of seasons, honor deceased ancestors, or observe youth's coming-of-age (see p.
-3 of Family and Kinship).
-Known as the "Golden Week," the days between April 29 and May 5 includes 4 major holidays (see p.
-4 of Time and Space).
+Widely-celebrated festivals mark the change of seasons, honor deceased ancestors, or observe youth's coming-of-age (see Family and Kinship).
+Known as the "Golden Week," the days between April 29 and May 5 includes 4 major holidays (see Time and Space).

 Tea ceremony: The Japanese tea ceremony, sadō orchado (or chadou), is an intricate and serene ritual.
-Originally a time for solitary reflection for Zen Buddhists (see p.
-4 of Religion and Spirituality), the tea ceremony remains popular for those Japanese desiring to delay their worldly pursuits and focus on simple, aesthetic details.
+Originally a time for solitary reflection for Zen Buddhists (see Religion and Spirituality), the tea ceremony remains popular for those Japanese desiring to delay their worldly pursuits and focus on simple, aesthetic details.
 The popularity of the tea ceremony has encouraged the reinvigoration of other traditional arts associated with the ceremony, including ikebana, an ancient tradition of floral arrangement and design.